ecronix/react-most-wanted/README.md

 ## TO DO

-- [X] finish tests
-- [X] implement authentication using firebase API
+- [X] implement all or most firebase functionalities
-- [X] create profile menu in drawer
+- [ ] finish tests
 - [ ] implement [redux-offline](https://github.com/jevakallio/redux-offline) with examples
 - [ ] update to material-ui@next